GLOBAL MARKETS-U.S. yields jump to 3-year highs, stocks slide on CPI outlook | Business

 "They don't want to be an issue in the midterms," Mullarkey added, referring to elections in November that will determine whether Republicans can wrest control from President Joe Biden's Democrats in the U.S. Senate and House of Representatives.
 "They also do not want to be in the position where they don't have inflation under control."
 Economists polled by Reuters forecast the U.S. consumer price index (CPI) on Tuesday would post an 8.4% year-over-year increase in March.
 Separately, they also saw the probability of a recession next year at 40%.

-Technology shares, which have been underpinned by record low interest rates, fell about 2% both in Europe and on Wall Street.
-MSCI's gauge of stocks across the globe shed 1.03% and the pan-European STOXX 600 index slid 0.59% as regional bourses fell with the exception of France's CAC 40.
+Technology shares, which have been underpinned by record low interest rates, fell 2% in Europe and 2.6% on Wall Street.
+MSCI's gauge of stocks across the globe closed down 1.33% and the pan-European STOXX 600 index slid 0.59% as regional bourses fell with the exception of France's CAC 40.

-On Wall Street, the Dow Jones Industrial Average fell 0.43%, the S&P 500 lost 1.09% and the tech-heavy Nasdaq Composite dropped 1.79%.
+On Wall Street, the Dow Jones Industrial Average fell 1.19%, the S&P 500 lost 1.69% and the Nasdaq Composite dropped 2.18%.
+All 11 S&P 500 sectors fell.
 Volatility gripped French blue chips on the outlook for a tight Macron-Le Pen race in the final round of voting.
 French assets have underperformed as markets are uneasy about Le Pen's agenda of protectionism, tax cuts and nationalization.

 The CAC 40 index, which is off 1.5% so far in April as the STOXX 600 gains about 0.4%, closed up 0.12%.
 "I don't expect the French equity markets to rally until we have the second round - we expect a lot of volatility and range-bound trading," said Mathieu Racheter, head of equity strategy at Julius Baer.
 "It is really a close call in the runoff."